A loopless and branchless $O(1)$ algorithm to generate the next Dyck word: Introduction

 Both implementations are $O(1)$ in space.

 {\bf Disclaimer}: I am not a Computer Scientist and I am not aware of the state of the art.
-I do not claim the algorithm above has not been discovered/invented before but I believe there is a strict positive probability that it has not.
+I do not claim the algorithm in Listing \ref{bitwise} has not been discovered/invented before but I believe there is a strict positive probability that it has not.
 I have performed a not very thorought search on the net and I have failed to find anything similar.
-The closest I know is the Gosper's hack \cite{Wikipedia-Combinatorial} which, I must say, served as inspiration for the design of the algorithm above.
-Furthermore, the algorithm above borrows its first two lines from Gosper's hack.
+The closest I know is the Gosper's hack \cite{Wikipedia-Combinatorial} which, I must say, was an inspiration of Listing \ref{bitwise}.
+Furthermore, this implementation borrows its first operations from Gosper's hack.